visipedia/caltech-fish-counting/README.md

 The 3-channel frames used by our Baseline++ method can be generated using `convert.py`:

 ```
-python convert.py --in PATH/TO/frames --out PATH/TO/OUTPUT/DIRECTORY
+python convert.py --in_dir PATH/TO/frames/raw --out_dir PATH/TO/OUTPUT/DIRECTORY
 ```

 The directory structure will be maintained.